Slack vs Discord: Everything You Need to Know

 Ultimately, most Slack users are on a paid plan, whereas most Discord users rely on the free version.

-Even though Discord is more affordable, I think that you should consider teams’ communication needs before you choose between Slack or Discord.
+Even though Discord is more affordable, I think that you should consider your teams’ communication needs before you choose between Slack and Discord.

 💡 PUMBLE PRO TIP